 - Eat at least one meatless meal per week, preferably more.

 - Enjoy whole-grain pasta, rice, bread, and cereal.
 These are low in saturated fat and high in fiber and other nutrients.

 - Bake, steam, roast, boil or broil foods instead of frying them.

 - Use two egg whites for one whole egg in baked-good recipes.
-The new dietary guidelines, in recommending lifting the dietary cholesterol limit altogether, means that you can enjoy whole eggs if you want.
+The new dietary guidelines, is recommending lifting the dietary cholesterol limit altogether, which means that you can enjoy whole eggs if you want.

 - Substitute 1 percent (or fat-free) milk, low-fat cheeses and low-fat and nonfat yogurt for their high-fat equivalents.

 - Instead of using artery-clogging butter and rich sauces, add flavor to vegetables with herbs and seasonings.